MiSTer-devel/C64_MiSTer/README.md

 `COPY BASIC + KERNAL + dos1541 MYOWN.ROM /B`

 To use JiffyDOS or another alternative kernel, replace the filenames with the name of your ROM or BIN file.
-(Note, you muse use the 1541-II ROM.
+(Note, you must use the 1541-II ROM.
 The ROM for the original 1541 only covers half the drive ROM and does not work with emulators.)

 `COPY /B BASIC.bin +JiffyDOS_C64.bin +JiffyDOS_1541-II.bin MYOWN.ROM`

-To confirm you have the correct image, the BOOT.ROM created must be exactly 32768 or 49152(in case of 32KB C1541 ROM) bytes long.
+To confirm you have the correct image, the BOOT.ROM created must be exactly 32768 or 49152 (in case of 32KB C1541 ROM) bytes long.

-There are 2 loadable ROM sets are provided: **DolphinDOS v2.0** and **SpeedDOS v2.7**.
+Two loadable ROM sets are provided: **DolphinDOS v2.0** and **SpeedDOS v2.7**.
 Both ROMs support parallel Disk Port.
-DolphinDOS is fastest one.
+DolphinDOS is the faster of the two.

 For **C1581** you can use separate ROM with size up to 32768 bytes.

 ### Autoload the cartridge
-In OSD->Hardware page you can choose Boot Cartridge, so everytime core loaded, this cartridge will be loaded too.
+In OSD->Hardware page you can choose Boot Cartridge, so every time a core is loaded, this cartridge will be loaded too.

 ### Parallel port for disks.
-Are you tired from long loading times and fast loaders aren't really fast when comparing to other systems?
+Are you tired of long loading times and fast loaders aren't really fast when comparing to other systems?

-Here is the solution:
-In OSD->System page choose **Expansion: Fast Disks**.
+In OSD->System choose **Expansion: Fast Disks**.
 Then load [DolphinDOS_2.0.rom](releases/DolphinDOS_2.0.rom).
 You will get about **20x times faster** loading from disks!

 ### Turbo modes

 **C128 mode:** this is C128 compatible turbo mode available in C64 mode on Commodore 128 and can be controlled from software, so games written with this turbo mode support will take advantage of this.

-**Smart mode:** In this mode any access to disk will disable turbo mode for short time enough to finish disk operations, thus you will have turbo mode without loosing disk operations.
+**Smart mode:** In this mode any access to disk will disable turbo mode for short time enough to finish disk operations, thus you will have turbo mode without losing disk operations.

 ### RS232

 Primary function of RS232 is emulated dial-up connection to old-fashioned BBS. **CCGMS Ultimate** is recommended (Don't use CCGMS 2021 - it's buggy version).
 It supports both standard 2400 VIC-1011 and more advanced UP9600 modes.

-**Note:** DolphinDOS and SpeedDOS kernals have no RS232 routines so most RS232 software don't work with these kernals!
+**Note:** DolphinDOS and SpeedDOS kernals have no RS232 routines so most RS232 software doesn't work with these kernals!

 ### GeoRAM
 Supported up to 4MB of memory.
 GeoRAM is connected if no other cart is loaded.
 It's automatically disabled when cart is loaded, then enabled when cart unloaded.